adamghill/dj-angles/docs/source/components.md

 # Components

 `dj-angles` provides component-like functionality by using Django's built-in `include` template tag.
-And, of course, it provides some syntactic sugar on top to make the developer experience a little bit better.
+It also provides some syntactic sugar on top to make the developer experience a little bit better.

+## Partials

 These are equivalent ways to include partial HTML files.